Tropical Storm Keith (1988)

-Tropical Storm Keith was the eleventh Atlantic tropical cyclone of the 1988 Atlantic hurricane season.
-It struck the Continental United States later in the calendar year than any since the 1925 Atlantic hurricane season.
-Keith developed out of a tropical wave in the Caribbean Sea on November 17.
-It tracked northwestward, and under generally favorable conditions, it reached a peak intensity of 70 mph shortly before striking the northeastern tip of the Yucatán Peninsula.
+Tropical Storm Keith struck the Continental United States later in the calendar year than any tropical cyclone since the 1925 Atlantic hurricane season.
+The nineteenth tropical depression and eleventh named storm of the 1988 Atlantic hurricane season, Keith developed out of a tropical wave in the Caribbean Sea on November 17.
+It tracked northwestward, and under generally favorable conditions, Keith reached a peak intensity of 70 mph shortly before striking the northeastern tip of the Yucatán Peninsula.
 It turned northeastward in the Gulf of Mexico, and made landfall near Sarasota, Florida, on November 23.
 Keith accelerated its forward motion under the influence of a cold front, and became extratropical near Bermuda on November 24.
 The extratropical remnant persisted for two more days.

 Early in its duration, Keith produced moderate to heavy rainfall in Honduras, Jamaica, and Cuba.
 Minimal damage was reported in Mexico, which was still recovering from the effects of Hurricane Gilbert two months prior.
 Keith, the last of four named tropical cyclones to hit the United States during the season, produced moderate rainfall, rough storm surge, and gusty winds across central Florida.
 Overall damage was fairly minor but widespread, totaling $7.3 million (1988 USD; $ USD).
 Near the coast of Florida, damage occurred mainly from storm surge and beach erosion.
 Further inland there were floods, downed trees and power lines.
 No fatalities were reported.